Suzanne Saroff

 Suzanne Saroff is an American photographer, video artist, and creative director.

 Early life and education

 Saroff was born in Missoula, MT.

 Career

 Saroff is a studio and fashion photographer who makes work of food, flowers and other natural elements, emphasizing luscious colors while distorting images.
-Her photojournalism has appeared The New Yorker, The New York Times, Vogue, Harvard Business Review, The Wall Street Journal, and Elle Italy.
+Her photojournalism has appeared in The New Yorker, The New York Times, Vogue, Harvard Business Review, The Wall Street Journal, and Elle Italy.
+In May 2026, Saroff was named to Adweek's Creative 100 list.
 Saroff is a 2023 Young Guns award recipient from The One Club.
 Her commercial clients include Gucci, Prada, Glossier, Clinique, NARS, Warby Parker, Tin Building by Jean-Georges, Haus Labs by Lady Gaga, Bvlgari.